arsam31/SAAC02-Notes/README.md

 ### SSL Offload and Session Stickiness

+There are three ways that a load balancer can handle secure connections.

 #### Bridging - Default mode

 One or more clients makes one or more connections to a load balancer.